lindsayad/Notes/MoltresNotes.md

 asm-lu pre, full=true: linear its = 17
 default pre, full=true: linear its = 11
 default pre, full=fase: linear its = 11

+Ok, _grad_zero is of type std::vector<VariableGradient>.
+The length of the vector is equal to the number of threads.
+Each element of the vector is created like this: _grad_zero[tid].resize(getMaxQps(), RealGradient(0.));
+- The type of VariableGradient is MooseArray<RealGradient>.
+The array has length equal to the number of quadrature points in the geometric element.
+And each element is of type RealGradient which is of type RealVectorValue.
+- How are RealVectorValues initialized?
+- RealVectorValue is of type VectorValue<Real>
+- And VectorValue is a templated class

+Environments for compiling on cray:

+- module load cray-petsc
+- module load cray-hdf5
+- module switch PrgEnv-cray PrgEnv-gcc
+- module load cray-mpich

+So with a full preconditioner, it took 6 nonlinear iterations with PJFNK (it does not converge with NEWTON within 50 nonlinear iterations).
+7 nonlinear iterations with just the diagonal components on the preconditioner...moreover the number of linear iterations required was quite a bit higher.
+It also took 6 nonlinear iterations with line_search turned back on with PJFNK and with the full preconditioner.